DHTMLX/scheduler-docs/data/api/scheduler_map_initial_zoom_config.md

 map_initial_zoom
 =============

-@short:sets the initial zoom of Google Maps in the Map view
+@short:sets the initial zoom of the map in the Map view

 @type: number